 You can find out more about working for us by clicking on the links below or by clicking the about us link at the bottom of the page.

-To apply please submit your Application Form and Equal Opportunities Monitoring Form (available below) along with website links of examples of content you have created to hello@GCUstudents.co.uk by Thursday 22nd January 2026 at 12noon.
-The aniticipated interview date is Wednesday 28th January 2026 in the morning.
+To apply please submit your Application Form and Equal Opportunities Monitoring Form (available below) to hello@GCUstudents.co.uk by Monday 22nd June 2026 at 12noon.
+The anticipated interview date is Tuesday 7th July 2026 on the London Campus.

 We conduct Competency-based interviews.
 Competency-based interviews use questions which aim to find out how you have used specific skills in your previous experience and how you approach problems, tasks, and challenges.
 These interviews aim to uncover your past performance by asking open-ended questions (e.g., Tell us about a time...).
 Each question helps the interviewer learn about your past performance in a key skill area critical to success in the position for which you are interviewing.